Bad Things Really Do Happen to Good People

 So here is a little tip.
-Consider fotolia.com (affiliate link).
+Consider 123RF at https://www.123rf.com (🡰 *affiliate link.)
 I have wrestled with this challenge myself and scoured public domain (free) sources as well as many fee-based websites.
-The best solution I have found to date is Fotolia.
+The best solution I have found (once Fotolia was scooped up / acquired by Adobe) is 123RF.
 And it is now the one I use exclusively.

-Fotolia has a great selection of images and an excellent search tool which expedites the process of finding the perfect photo or graphic.
-Images are of high quality while pricing is reasonable (and less than or equal to comparable sites based on my research).
+123RF has a great selection of images and an excellent search tool which expedites the process of finding the perfect photo or graphic.
+Image resolution options include high quality with reasonable pricing (considerably less than comparable sites, based on my research).
 Most important, images are properly licensed and photographers and artists earn income for their hard work.

 If you allow third parties to post content to your site but you do not have DMCA (Digital Millennium Copyright Act) protection, you may have an increased risk of being a target of a Righthaven campaign.
 This includes forum sites and most blogs.

 The vulnerability is the fact that someone could post copyrighted material to your site (which they copied in violation of a copyright notice) and you could be held liable for the infringement even though you had no knowledge or direct involvement.